This article is brought to you by PC Advisor in association with Digiarty.

-WinX DVD Ripper Platinum helps you rip and back up DVD with Windows 10 in no time.
-To find out how quick and easy it can be, visit http://www.winxdvd.com/dvd-ripper-platinum/ and download your free trial.
+WinX DVD Ripper Platinum helps you rip and backup DVD with Windows 10 in no time.
+To find out how quick and easy it can be, visit the WinX DVD website and download your free trial.

 You can also take advantage of a time-limited special offer and get a full license with great discount.
-Visit WinX DVD Ripper Platinum promo at http://www.winxdvd.com/specialoffer/windows-10-dvd-ripper.htm
+Visit WinX DVD Ripper Platinum promo by clicking here.

-Windows 10 has been with us for not a short time, and it’s getting updated every now and again.
-It is safe to say that the constantly new features make handling and playing media even easier than Windows 7, Windows 8 and Windows 8.1.
+Windows 10 made handling and playing media even easier than Windows 7, Windows 8 and Windows 8.1.
 For years, Windows users have had to download third-party players and codec packs just to watch their favourite movies and TV programmes, as while Windows handled some common video and audio formats, others – including FLAC, HEVC and MKV – were not supported.
 Now, however, all three formats and more will be supported out of the box, running in the default media players just like an MP3 or AVI file.

-That’s not all.
-Media Centre has been killed off by Microsoft, but Windows 10 is still having a lot to offer as e media platform, including support for the SRT, ASS and SSA subtitle formats and enhanced compatibility with a wider range of mobile devices.
-Interface changes will make life easier for those wishing to archive their DVD collections too.
+Media Centre has been killed off by Microsoft, but Windows 10 still has lots to offer as a media platform, including support for the SRT, ASS and SSA subtitle formats and enhanced compatibility with a wider range of mobile devices.
+Interface changes make life easier for those wishing to archive their DVD collections too.
 Multiple desktops will allow them to have one desktop dedicated to media-ripping and conversion, while the new Task View will make it even easier to multitask, flipping back to your DVD ripper to check on progress while you watch a movie, check your social media or browse the Web.

 All the same, there’s one thing that Windows 10 still won’t help you do, and that’s rip DVDs to your hard drive.
 This might not seem like a must-have feature, but it is.
 More and more of us are watching movies or TV on a smartphone or tablet or streaming them from networked drives and media servers.
 The devices we’re using don’t have DVD drives or any way of playing DVDs.
 With Media Centre gone, Windows 10 has no built-in DVD playback features.
 We may have extensive DVD collections, but no easy way of getting that content into a format we can enjoy.
 In this one respect, Windows 10 leaves us wanting.